 I’d like a trivet but can’t weld

 If you can’t weld or don’t have access to one you have a few options.
 You can hire a welder to weld up your horse shoes and stand for you.
 You can find the horse shoes by reaching out to farriers, farms that board horses, Amish and Mennonite communities.
-Interestingly enough, you can even buy used horse shoes on Amazon.
+Interestingly enough, you can even buy on Amazon.

 Lodge does make a stand for dutch oven lids.
 I wouldn’t use it in place of my trivets to hold a heavy oven, but I do use one for my lids.
 You can also find the dutch oven lid stand on Amazon or in the camping section at many Walmarts.